-You may need to see the patient directly.
+You may need to see the patient directly - ensure you use the appropriate PPE.
 This is currently not the preferred option, but there are situations where this may arise, for example a gynaecological exam, abdominal palpation, child assessment.
 If you do this, establish if they have any symptoms of COVID-19.

 If so, they will need to be referred to the appropriate service/place in your local area, for example the 'hot hub' if you have one in your area.
 If they don’t, they should be asked to advise the practice/place they need to attend if they develop symptoms before their appointment.

-Telephone advice and careful safety netting will be important at the end of any telephone consultation.
+If the disposition is telephone advice then consider what resources you could provide to the patient e.g PIL via SMS, or links to websites about joint exercises, mental health resources.
+Careful safety netting will be important at the end of any telephone consultation.
 Patients should be reassured that they can call back at any point if they still have concerns.

 You may need to obtain advice and guidance from secondary care in order to resolve the issue in general practice.
 Some specialties in trusts may have already had this option available before the coronavirus outbreak and others may have set up a system to provide GPs with advice in light of the pandemic.
 Again, this will depend on your local area so it is a good idea to be aware of what options are available.